-When measuring turnover, companies providing headquarter, holding services, oil and gas companies, banks, and subsidiaries in BIN regions where excluded before comparing and all currencies converted to Euro and current prices per year.
+When measuring turnover, in total annual turnover information from 78777 Norwegian, Swedish and Finnsih Compaines Where included and more than 15000 Russian companies.
+Turnover is the sum of sales and other operational income.
+Companies providing headquarter, holding services, oil and gas companies, banks, and subsidiaries in BIN regions where excluded before comparing and all currencies converted to Euro and current prices per year.
+Source of Turnover data for Norway, Sweden and Finland is the Odin Database (78777 comapnies in high North areas), supplied from Burea Van Dijk.
+Source for Russian turnover statistics where Russstat (15000 companies in High North areas).
 Activity in subsidiaries will from experience, add about 20 to 25 percent additional turnover to BIN regions, but exact allocation data were not available for this BIN issue.
-When measuring volumes of Gross Value Added and Turnover, current process in Euro were used.
-To measure development in terms of index. current prices in national currencies were used with adjustments to devaluation of Russian ruble.
+Gross value added measures the value for the amount of goods and services produced in an economy (or company)after deducting the cost of inputs and raw materials that have gone into the production of those goods and services When measuring volumes of Gross Value Added and Turnover, current process in Euro were used.
+To measure development in terms of index, current prices in national currencies were used with adjustments to devaluation of Russian ruble.

-Turnover at 17,4 billion Euro positions Nordland as the largest region, in front of Northern Ostrobothnia (12,8 billion) in Finland.
+Turnover in 2016 at 17,4 billion Euro positions Nordland as the largest region, in front of Northern Ostrobothnia (12,8 billion) in Finland.
 Third in size is Norrbotten in Sweden with (12,4 billion).
-In Russia.
-Murmansk region reach 5.9 billion in turnover in 2016. followed by Arkhangelsk region with 4,1 billion, for both it is significantly less than in the period before 2011.
+In Russia, Murmansk region reach 5,9 billion in turnover in 2016, followed by Arkhangelsk region with 4,1 billion, for both it is significantly less than in the period before 2011.
 North Norway also outperforms other BIN regions in growth, reaching 232 percent since 2008, trailed by Finland at 169 percent and Sweden at 160 percent.
 Challenging deflations of the Ruble, causes negative growth after 2014 in a number of industries of the Russian BIN regions.
 However, we have registered high growth in such industries as Fisheries and Aquaculture in Murmansk region and Mining industry of Arkhangelsk region (without NAO).